 Baseline testing collects data on an athlete’s cognitive and physical abilities prior to suffering a concussion.
 It measures multiple areas of brain function, including memory, problem-solving, reaction times, and brain processing speeds to provide a snapshot of how one’s brain functions in normal, everyday circumstances before an injury occurs.
 Like other baseline tests, it provides an invaluable comparison tool of specific damage, or lack of, after a head injury should occur.

-In addition, neurocognitive testing in the form of SAC (standardized assessment of concussion) can be another helpful tool in both properly diagnosing a concussion, as well as determining if the brain has completely healed after symptoms are gone.
+In addition, neurocognitive testing in the form of SAC (standardized assessment of concussion) can be another helpful tool in both properly diagnosing a concussion, as well as determining if the brain has completely healed after concussion symptoms are gone.

 If you or any of your family members play contact sports or participate in other activities where a head injury is a possibility, consider us a resource for these valuable testing tools.